-Except as specified in Academic Regulation 6, any student who registers in fewer than 9 credit hours per semester is considered a part-time UNBC student in that semester.
+Any student who registers in fewer than 9 credit hours per semester is considered a part-time UNBC student in that semester.
 Students applying to UNBC to study part-time are subject to the regular admission requirements.

 8. Classification of Students